 In practical terms, patients with PD might achieve better ML postural control if they were to perform gaze shifts with more ample head-on-trunk angular movements.
 This coordination may reduce ML body sway and mitigate reliance on impaired ML postural control at the hip.
 The question then is whether this adaptation is possible in practice, since low-amplitude angular movement of the head may be due to poor use of proprioceptive information [40] and/or impairment of the basal ganglia's role in determining the body's orientation in space [12].
 Further research should examine the effects of dopaminergic medications on these PD-related impairments in ML postural control and coordination of the head and trunk.

 ACKNOWLEDGMENT

-We thank Sébastien Szaffarczyk for guidance on use of the Simi Reality Motion System.
+The authors would like to thank S. Szaffarczyk for guidance on use of the Simi Reality Motion System.